StorjOld/hashserv/README.md

 **tldr;** A federated server for building blockchain notarized Merkle trees.

+# Install
+In order to run you need to have a python config file in hashserv/hashserv/config.py

 # API
 Add a hash to the queue for the next block.
 Returns the block number that the data will be inserted into.
 In some cases the hash is a duplicate, so the API will return the block